abhishekarya1/Hash-Define-myNotes/content/frontend/next.md

 ```

 ## Templates
-Any state variable disaplyed on the screen in the `layout.tsx` doesn't reset value when navigating between routes, it stays on the screen!
+Any state variable displayed on the screen in the `layout.tsx` doesn't reset value when navigating between routes, it stays on the screen!

 Use `template.tsx` if we want to have new state variable initialized for every route we goto.
 Everything else is same as layout.

+## Loading
+Use `loading.tsx` file placed in route folder to disaply temporary content till actual content loads.

 ## References
 - Codevolution Playlist - [YouTube](https://youtube.com/playlist?list=PLC3y8-rFHvwjOKd6gdf4QtV1uYNiQnruI&si=1R3UV3WIhVnJR0sO)